PetyaFerreiraDeveloper/wordpress-docker-setup/README.md

 ## 🔄 Restart docker containers

 ## ✅ From docker interface you have access to the local project installation and to phpMyAdmin

+## NB: In case you see warnings and notices - it is best to resolve them, but if they are caused by plugins and it takes too long to resolve, you can add this line to docker-compose.yml file: `define( 'WP_DEBUG_DISPLAY', false );`.
+This will hide them.